 Conclusions and results of this work will be described in a technical report.
-The technical report will be submitted to the ACDEH, and to the RWQCB, San Francisco Bay Region.
+The technical report will be submitted to the ACDEH.

 LIMITATIONS

 Soil deposits and rock formations may vary in thickness, lithology, saturation, strength and other properties across any site.
 In addition, environmental changes, either naturally-occurring or artificially-induced, may cause changes in the extent and concentration of any contaminants.
 Our studies assume that the field and laboratory data are reasonably representative of the site as a whole, and assume that subsurface conditions are reasonably conducive to interpolation and extrapolation.